Sam-ONeill/FYPCodeBase/README.md

 2. In your settings make sure that you can install apps from external sources
 3. Install the app

-it will be called dev with a green icon
+it will be labelled dev with a green icon

 # Testing contains the results from the user testing surveys